bballdave025/nlp_w_pytorch_zhongyu-pan/README.md

 <br/>

 [On MyBinder (link to be put in, soon)](#) - A place to interact with the notebook, where you'll be led to the notebook without output and can run the code and see the results yourself.<br/>
-A note, [MyBinder](https://mybinder.org) is a great online project which allows you to interactively run a Jupyter notebook completely online.
+A note, [MyBinder](https://mybinder.org) is a great online project which allows you to interactively run a Jupyter notebook, completely online.
 It's nice to have when you'd like to play with code and better see the outputs that come from running that code.
 I've had some problems with images going down, but I'm going to work to keep this one up and running for access.

 ## Fun Extras